 So, you can go deep into one topic only — but be aware that not every topic is equal and that your interests are surely not limited to one topic.

 The thing is, I like tech — not only tech made by Apple.
-I have posts about politics, productivity, hardware, marketing, UX or this post about Writing.
+I have posts about politics, productivity, hardware, marketing, UX or this one about writing.
 At the end of the day I’m a human, I contain multitudes.
 (Platforms like Medium are already doing a good job getting you the topic you are looking for by sorting posts by topic, not by author.)

 Personal blogs are not merely business-driven, at least not for me.
 If it were the case I would have stopped writing a long time ago.
 What motivates one to write for years or even decades with not much of an reward?